SNC E-4C Survivable Airborne Operations Center: Design

-This statement seemed to strongly suggest that the Air Force would once again turn to the Boeing 747, the only US-made four-engine airliner built in the several years prior.
+This statement seemed to strongly suggest that the Air Force would again turn to the Boeing 747, the only US-made four-engine airliner built in the several years prior.
 It was also the only aircraft based on a four-engine airliner platform built in the US since the last new-build E-3 Sentry and E-6 Mercury aircraft (both based on the Boeing 707 platform) were delivered in 1991.
 The only other four-engine airliner in recent construction was the Airbus A380, but production for that ended in 2021.
 The Air Force is generally reluctant to use aircraft not built in the United States, especially for highly sensitive missions such as the SAOC will take on.

 While 747-8 production ended in January 2023, the Air Force left open the possibility of purchasing used aircraft.
 Col. Golden said that a new aircraft wouldn't be necessary, making acquisition of a used 747-8 a possibility.

 You don’t have to buy a brand-new aircraft.
 It’s not like a car...
 You can buy an older aircraft—a few years old, five years old, it doesn’t matter—and the engineers will strip it down and build it back up.

 The FY2024 budget justification included an expectation that the contractor would "buy the required aircraft, bring each aircraft to a common configuration, make required modifications, develop and integrate the mission system into each aircraft, provide required ground support systems and conduct contract support operations for fielded systems until Operations and Support Phase."

 The Defense Department looked at the possibility of merging the capabilities of the US Navy's Boeing E-6 Mercury, then the only aircraft with nuclear command-and-control capabilities, into the SAOC so that the roles of both the E-4B and the E-6 are handled by one aircraft.
 This would also address the age of the Boeing 707 platform upon which the E-6 is based, which first flew in the 1950s.
 However, the Navy chose to replace the E-6 Mercury with the E-130J.

-The E-130J will continue the E-6's TACAMO mission but will drop the ICBM command-and-control capabilities of the E-6.
+The E-130J will continue the E-6's TACAMO mission, but will drop the ICBM command-and-control capabilities of the E-6.
 Those capabilities will be integrated into the SAOC.